Yamaha now hiring here in Newnan

 Yamaha has been in a state of growth for more than a year.
 Now more people are needed.
 “The last year has only made more people want to find ways for their family to enjoy time together.
 Demand for our products has never been stronger, and that’s why we need to increase the size of our team,” said Bob Brown, Vice President of Finance and Operations Support.

 “This year we have even increased the starting contract wages to $16.50, which we feel will attract the best people to our incredible, diverse, talented team.
 Our products help people to have memorable experiences, and our team members make all of those memories happen.
 We take pride in how we make lives better.”

-“By this summer, Yamaha will have produced over 4 million power sports recreation vehicles,” said Richard Jones, Vice President of Operations.
+“Earlier this month, Yamaha reached a milestone and has now produced over 4 million power sports recreation vehicles,” said Richard Jones, Vice President of Operations.

 He continued, “Our greatest hiring need is vehicle assembly.
 Team members are eligible for full Yamaha hire at 30 days.
 Within 9 months most associates make $19 an hour.
 Yamaha benefits are extraordinary.
 Full healthcare, medical, dental, vision, profit sharing, 401k with company match.
 10 paid vacation days, 10 paid holidays per year.
 Yamaha is a diverse and dynamic corporation with over 1800 employees.
 We have limitless opportunities through our weekly job posting system and career assistance.”

 What do Yamaha employees say about the opportunities?
 “Yamaha will invest in you as much as you invest in Yamaha.
 If you take advantage of those opportunities, the sky can really be the limit for you with the tuition reimbursement, with the in-house promotion opportunities, and getting to get that additional education like at Georgia Tech for certifications,” said Brandon Smith, Safety Engineer, who first started at Yamaha as a contract worker and had his degree paid for by Yamaha.